cython/cython/docs/src/userguide/source_files_and_compilation.rst

     Stores module data on a struct associated with the module object rather than as C global variables.
 The advantage is that it should be possible to import the same module more than once (e.g. in different sub-interpreters).
 At the moment this is experimental and not all data has been moved.
-It also requires that ``CYTHON_PEP489_MULTI_PHASE_INIT`` is off - we plan to remove this limitation in the future.
+Specifically ``cdef`` globals have not been moved.

 ``CYTHON_USE_TYPE_SPECS``
     Defines ``cdef classes`` as `"heap types" <https://docs.python.org/3/c-api/typeobj.html#heap-types>`_